Join me in the cold, dark, life-sustaining NE Pacific Ocean to discover the great beauty, mystery and fragility hidden there.

 Gillian Butler and Erin Paul of found this remarkable invertebrate off their kayak base camp in Johnstone Strait, northeastern Vancouver Island in September of 2010.

 I was thrilled to get the “What’s this?” email from them as this is a type of jelly I know is off our coast but that I had never been able to find!
-It’s a jelly that is only 3 cm wide and is usually attached to kelp or eel grass . . . by its stalk!
+It’s a jelly that is only 3 cm wide and is usually attached to kelp or Eelgrass . . . by its stalk!

 Stalked Jelly – photo by Gillian Butler

 Yes, it is species of stalked jellyfish (stauromedusae).
-The species well documented on our coast is the “Oval-Anchored Stalked Jelly” (Haliclystus sanjuanensis).
+The species well documented on our coast is the “Oval-anchored Stalked Jelly” (Haliclystus sanjuanensis).
 Read below for what is believed to be a new (undescribed) species!

 Stalked jellies never become free-swimming, bell-shaped “medusa” like most jellyfish species.
 Their stalk is sticky allowing them to attach to Eelgrass, seaweed, or rocks in the shallows.
 They have 8 “arms” that look like they have pom-poms at their ends.
 These clusters of 30-100 tentacles have stinging cells so that the stalked jelly can catch small crustaceans with the pom-poms and bring this food to their mouth (positioned at the centre of the 8 arms).